sero-cash/go-sero/README.md

 The go-sero binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.

+*Note: licenses with ethereum, is inherited with go sero*